OTRF/OSSEM/data_dictionaries/windows/sysmon/events/event-5.md

 # Event ID 5: Process terminated

 ## Description
 The process terminate event reports when a process terminates.
-It provides the UtcTime, ProcessGuid and ProcessId of the process.<a href="https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon#event-id-5-process-terminated">https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon#event-id-5-process-terminated</a>
+It provides the UtcTime, ProcessGuid and ProcessId of the process.

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|